 Android 11 Power Menu

 The Power Menu is something that was bundled with the latest release of the Android operating system.
 Currently, most Android smartphones haven’t been updated yet, so this is a feature you will most likely have to wait for.
 Using the Power Menu in Android 11 you can control (deep breath) automations, climate, covers, fans, input booleans, input numbers, lights, locks, scenes, scripts, and switches.

 For newcomers: Onboarding improvements

-If you’re installing the Home Assistant companion app for Android on a new device you will notice that you can now finally give that device a customised name.
-As the device model, which is used as the device name by default, might not be the most helpful description you can now change the device name to whatever you want.
+If you’re installing the Home Assistant companion app for Android on a new device, you will notice that you can now finally give that device a customized name.
+As the device model, which is used as the device name by default, might not be the most helpful description, you can now change the device name to whatever you want.